sunghlin/sunghlin.github.io/projects.md

 `Research`{:.success} `USC`{:.info}

-<span class="cite">Paper is published in IEEE/ACM IWQoS 2015, with title __Sustaining Ad-Driven P2P Streaming Ecosystems A Market-Based Approach__, following up a journal in IEEE Transactions on Multimedia with a title __On Market-Driven Hybrid-P2P Video Streaming__</span>
+Paper is published in IEEE/ACM IWQoS 2015, with title __Sustaining Ad-Driven P2P Streaming Ecosystems A Market-Based Approach__, following up a journal in IEEE Transactions on Multimedia with a title __On Market-Driven Hybrid-P2P Video Streaming__
+{:.warning}

 Re-designed sharing mechanisms to eliminate the problem of video playback pausesby up to 80% while providing sufficiently high quality of videos to peers; developed market-based game-theoretic modelthat uses advertisements as an incentive to satisfy all the market stakeholders.